Carex vaginata: Distribution and range

 It has a circumboreal distribution, occurring throughout the northern latitudes of the Northern Hemisphere.
 It occurs in Alaska, throughout most all of Canada to Greenland and in Eurasia.
 In North America it occurs as far south as Minnesota and New York.

 Habitat and ecology

 This sedge grows in many types of moist and wet habitat.
 It is present on tundra and in boreal forests.
 It grows in sandy, calcareous, and acidic, peaty soils.
 It may be found growing in snow, which might help to protect it from dry and cold conditions.

 Conservation status

 In North America it is considered widespread, abundant and secure.
-On the international IUCN red list is has most recently been assessed to be least concern (LC).
+On the international IUCN red list it has most recently been assessed to be least concern (LC).